Do you have a Renewable Energy project?

 - Shows the effects of legislative changes; eg changes to clinical incineration practices

-- Is key to assessing the success of the renewable energy technologies and progress to targets for 2020 introduced in the 2009 Renewable Energy Directive.
+- Is key to assessing the success of the renewable energy technologies and progress to targets.

 Renewable Energy Planning Database (REPD)

-- Make forecasts about when targets for electricity generation from renewable energy sources might be achieved; failure to do so would result in financial penalties to the UK
+- Make forecasts about when targets for electricity generation from renewable energy sources might be achieved as failure to do so would result in financial penalties to the UK

 - Help identify where problems may be occurring in policy, incentive mechanisms and in the planning process